Architecture of Mongolia: Classicism and mass production

-The architecture of the 1960s and 1970s included monotonous four-, five- and nine-storey apartment blocks with simple rectangular shapes, dictated by the need for cheap, speedy construction.
+The architecture of the 1960s and 1970s included monotonous four-, five- and nine-storey apartment blocks, known as Ugsarmal bairs, with simple rectangular shapes, dictated by the need for cheap, speedy construction.
 Hostility between the Soviet Union and China forced Mongolia to take sides, and the country allied with the former (leading to increased Soviet investment).
 Apartment districts were built around Ulaanbaatar, including south of the Dund gol river, often by Soviet soldiers.
 New cities were built (Darkhan, Erdenet and Baganuur) during this period.

 Brezhnev's 1974 visit was followed by modern housing in Ulaanbaatar's Bayangol district.
 The housing consists of nine-storey apartment blocks and five V-shaped 12-storey buildings on Ayush Street, similar to Kalinin Avenue in the centre of Moscow.
 This street is the city's busiest shopping centre.

 The monotony of urban architecture was criticised at four successive congresses of the Mongolian Association of Architects beginning in 1972, but no significant improvement was achieved.
 The early 1980s brought new public buildings, such as the Lenin Museum and the Yalalt Cinema (now the Tengis).
 The Ethnographical Museum, in the centre of Ulaanbaatar's amusement park, was designed as a Mongolian castle surrounded by walls on an island in an artificial lake.
 The winter house of the international children's Nairamdal camp was designed as an ocean liner travelling in a sea of mountains.
 One of the largest monuments of the socialist period is the Palace of Culture.
 Although it has elements of Mongolian architecture, its basic design is also found in the capitals of many former socialist countries.

-Amid a vision of replacing yurts with apartment blocks, the yurt districts were seen as temporary, transient housing.
-Under socialism the state made little or no effort (except for bathhouses) to develop the yurt districts, which became Mongolian shanty towns.
+Amid a vision of replacing yurts with apartment blocks, the ger districts were seen as temporary, transient housing.
+Under socialism, the state made little or no effort (except for bathhouses) to develop the ger districts, which became Mongolian shanty towns.